Sandy Deanne: Jay and the Americans

-In 1960, he formed first group, called The Harborlites, formed whilst Deanne was still in high school.
-The Harborlites would later evolve into Jay and the Americans.
-The group was formed by Deanne, alongside Howie Kane, Jay Traynor, and Kenny Vance.
-After signing to United Artists Records in 1961, they released their first single; Tonight b/w The Other Girls.
+In 1960, he formed first group, called The Harborlites, whilst still in high school.
+The Harborlites had a minor hit with a song written by Deanne, "Is that Too Much to Ask", but Deanne and fellow Harborlite Kenny Vance decided they wanted to form an all-male vocal group instead.
+Jay and the Americans was formed by Deanne, alongside his boyhood friend Howie Kane, Jay Traynor, and Vance.
+After signing to United Artists Records in 1961, they released their first single, "Tonight" b/w "The Other Girls".
 Jay Traynor left in 1962 and Jay Black came in as the new lead singer.
-In the following years, the Americans would garner more hits such as This Magic Moment, She Cried, Come a Little Bit Closer, and Cara Mia.
+In the following years, the Americans would garner more hits such as "This Magic Moment", "She Cried", "Come a Little Bit Closer", and "Cara Mia".

 Deanne remained in the Americans until their split in 1973.
 Like the other members of the group, he went on to tour as a solo artist.
 Deanne was inducted, as a member of the Americans, into the Vocal Group Hall of Fame in 2002.
 In 2006, Jay Black filed for bankruptcy due to gambling debts, and sold the rights to the name "Jay and the Americans" to the other members as a way to pay it off, for $100,000.
-After the deal was made, Deanne and original members Howie Kane and Marty Sanders started to perform again as Jay and the Americans.
+After the deal was made, Deanne, Kane, and Marty Sanders started to perform again as Jay and the Americans.

+Deanne has performed as a vocalist on every record by Jay and the Americans made to date.
+With the new version of the band formed in 2006, they have released four studio albums: 'Til The End of Time (2010), Sweeter Than Wine (2010), Keepin' the Music Alive (2011), and 45 RPM (2015).

+In 2017, "Come a Little Bit Closer", a hit for Jay and the Americans in 1964, was featured in the soundtrack for Guardians of the Galaxy Vol. 2.
+The soundtrack album went gold in the U.S. and sold more than 2.5 million copies worldwide.

-Following the death of Howie Kane in March 2023, Deanne is the last founding member of Jay and the Americans still touring with the group (Marty Sanders joined in 1962).
+Following the death of Howie Kane in March 2023, Deanne is the last founding member of Jay and the Americans still touring with the group (Sanders joined in 1962).